naoya0930/aff-net_DockerSetup/README.md

 ## About this code

 I have created a dockerfile to build affordance-net on docker.
-This code refers to (cudtomed env github repository)[https://github.com/hongtaowu67/affordance-net].
+This dockerfile uses a (altered version of the code)[https://github.com/hongtaowu67/affordance-net].
 In other words, it builds a virtual environment of cuda10.2-cudnn7-ubuntu18.

-I would like to thank the developers of affordance-net for their contributions.
+I would like to thank the all developers of affordance-net.I hope this file will be useful to someone!

 ### Citing AffordanceNet